Skip to Main Content

 • $20,000 bodily injury liability per accident

-Although minimum coverage often results in lower premiums, most insurance agents recommend purchasing higher limits for greater financial protection if you can afford to do so.
-Additionally, minimum coverage does not include comprehensive or collision coverage, which pays for damages to your vehicle.
-Policies with these coverage options are often referred to as “full coverage” policies.
+Additionally, minimum coverage does not include comprehensive or collision coverage, which pays for damage to your vehicle.
+Policies with these coverage options are often referred to as full coverage policies.
 If you finance or lease your vehicle, your financial institution will likely require you to carry full coverage.

 Cheapest car insurance in Florida for full coverage

 Full coverage insurance includes Florida's requirements for liability insurance and PIP coverage as well as collision and comprehensive insurance, which cover damages to your own car in the event of an accident.
 Many insurance experts would recommend that you consider full coverage if you can afford it so that you have more complete coverage.
 If you have a car loan or lease, your lender may require you to carry it.
-In Florida, the cheapest insurers for full coverage include State Farm and Geico, which both have average rates well under the state average.
+In Florida, the cheapest insurers for full coverage include Progressive and State Farm, which both have average rates well under the state average.

 $271